 Who is Eligible?

-- U.S.-trained junior faculty or postdocs who have completed an MD or PhD degree; preference given to those who have completed or will have completed a NIH T32 or K award prior to departure for the training site.
+- U.S.-trained postdocs who have completed a terminal degree program in the health sciences.
 Must be a U.S. citizen, non-citizen national, or permanent resident.

 Note: A team of two or three postdoctorates, each from a different health science discipline, can jointly conduct one research project

-- Medical students in the third or fourth year of training; predoctoral candidates in one of the other health science disciplines who have completed coursework and preliminary examinations prior to departure for the training site.
+- Medical students in the third or fourth year of training, and doctoral candidates in one of the other health science disciplines who have completed coursework and preliminary examinations prior to departure for the training site.
 Must be a U.S. citizen, non-citizen national, or permanent resident.
-These awardees are paired with a predoctoral candidate from the training site to work in tandem; however, they are not required to work on the same research project.

-Fogarty trainees work with a team of mentors from to monitor the project progress and provide on-site supervision.
-The trainees will have access to biostatistical and epidemiologic consultation by UNC, Johns Hopkins, and Tulane faculty for data analyses and grant writing purposes.
-They will also have the option to apply for supplemental research funding from several small grant opportunities at UNC and Johns Hopkins.
+Fogarty trainees work with a team of mentors to monitor the project progress and provide on-site supervision.
+Trainees will have access to biostatistical and epidemiologic consultation by UNC, Johns Hopkins, and Tulane faculty for data analyses and grant writing purposes.
 Post-doctoral trainees originating from the U.S. will receive a monthly stipend (amount dependent upon experience), research funding, health and emergency evacuation insurance, and travel funds.
-LMIC pre- and postdoctorates and U.S. trained predoctorates will receive a monthly stipend, support for research activities, and travel funds.
+LMIC pre- and postdoctorates and U.S. trained doctorates will receive a monthly stipend, support for research activities, and travel funds.

 For more information, visit the UJMT Fogarty Global Health Fellowship website.